Dental Implant Placement

 After every step of the procedure, you may experience pain, swollen gums, bruising in your skin and gums and minor bleeding, which can be treated with pain medication and antibiotics.
 You will also need to eat liquid and soft food while your wound heals.

-With proper oral care and regular checkup visits to the dentist, your dental implant can last you a long time.
+With proper oral care, regular dental exams, and visits to the dentist, your dental implant can last you a long time.
 Habits like chewing tobacco, alcohol consumptions, and teeth grinding can damage your dental implant, so avoid these.

 Call us at (503) 878-7474 to schedule an appointment, and we will determine whether you are a viable candidate for a dental implant.